-Pro-choice protesters marched to the US Embassy in London as reports emerge that Roe v.
-Wade may be overturned.
+Pro-choice protesters marched to the US Embassy in London in June 2022 as reports emerged that Roe v.
+Wade.
 Photo by Vuk Valcic/ZUMA Press Wire/Shutterstock

 A US-funded anti-abortion group is trying to influence new anti-protest legislation in the UK, parliamentary documents have revealed, as part of a mass campaign to stop so-called “buffer zones” at abortion clinics becoming law.